This is Not a Rug / A Sun Bonnet Woman

 Drexel University Westphal College

-Under the direction of composer and conductor Peter Wiegold, musicians from diverse traditions come together for a collaborative performance project that highlights music’s ability to reach across cultures and neighborhoods.
+Under the direction of composer and artist Ari Benjamin Meyers, artists from various creative practices come together for a collaborative performance project that highights the ability of sound and art to connect audiences accross Philadelphia.